Kyler Murray Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- Murray had 188 passing yards in one matchup against the Cowboys, 81.5 yards fewer than his over/under for Sunday.
+- In one matchup against the Cowboys, Murray had 188 passing yards, 81.5 yards fewer than his over/under for Sunday.

 - Murray threw multiple touchdown passes in that game against the Cowboys.